The 10 Most Powerful Native American Tribes In History

 Comanche

-The image of Native Americans as mounted warriors is so pervasive in popular culture that it's easy to forget that there were no horses in the Americas before Europeans brought them.
+The image of Native Americans as mounted warriors is so pervasive in popular culture that it's easy to forget that horses had been extinct in the Americas for thousands of years before Europeans reintroduced them.
 This didn't stop some groups from adapting quickly when this new means of moving goods and making war trotted in, and a number of Native groups became excellent users of the horse.

 Advertisement